BhargavKadali39/System-information/README.md

 * here the node is equivalent to the value of host in my previous repo regarding socket, which you can find link by [licking here](https://github.com/BhargavKadali39/ip_address_finder)
-* The python implementation is basically saying Cpython which means, originally python was interpreted through CProgramming to make it faster so behind the screen there is some c programming going on whi h we don't see and this is a well known fact about python.
+* The python implementation is basically saying Cpython which mea.ns, originally python was interpreted through CProgramming to make it faster so behind the screen there is some c programming going on whi h we don't see and this is a well known fact about python.

+* I actually have python 3.9.7 and 3.10 both installed so I'm having some difficulties processing them together.
+These are some problems faced by me and others hope you can help me it would be so jice of you.